Frequently Asked Questions

 Leah McGuire

 Leah McGuire has spent the last two decades working on information representation, processing, and modeling.
 She started her career as a computational neuroscientist studying sensory integration and then transitioned into data science and engineering.
 Leah worked on developing AutoML for Salesforce Einstein and contributed to open-sourcing some of the foundational pieces of the Einstein modeling products.
 Throughout her career, she has focused on making it easier to learn from datasets that are expensive to generate and collect.
 This focus has influenced her work across many fields, including professional networking, sales and service, biotech, and engineering observability.
-Leah currently works at Faros AI where she develops the platform’s native AI capabilities.
+At Faros, she develops the platform’s native AI capabilities.

 MIN READ